godatadriven/godatadriven-blog/content/convert-chararray-user-ids-to-integer-pig.md

     STORE new_score INTO '/path/to/new/file' USING PigStorage(',');

-Below we break down block per block how this script works.

 The first line loads the file, putting it into `score`.
-Then
+Then using

     :::pig
     user = FOREACH score GENERATE user_id;